H1N1 Influenza in Children

 How is H1N1 influenza diagnosed?

 Your child's healthcare provider will examine your child.
 Tell him or her if your child has health problems such as epilepsy or asthma.
-Tell him if your child has been around sick people or traveled recently.
-A sample of fluid is collected from your child's nose or throat and tested for the H1N1 influenza virus.
+Tell him or her if your child has been around sick people or traveled recently.
+A sample of fluid may be collected from your child's nose or throat and tested for the H1N1 influenza virus.

 How is H1N1 influenza treated?

 Most healthy children get better within a week.
 Your child may need any of the following:

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
 Read the labels of all other medicines your child uses to see if they also contain acetaminophen, or ask your child's doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.